rpmcruz/pixor/README.md

 ## TO DO

 Some things are unclear from the paper.
 I comment what these are in the code.
-When unclear, I went with my best guess based on the cited papers said, including the subsequent paper [HDNET](http://proceedings.mlr.press/v87/yang18b/yang18b.pdf) from the same authors.
+When unclear, I went with my best guess based on the cited papers, including the subsequent paper [HDNET](http://proceedings.mlr.press/v87/yang18b/yang18b.pdf) from the same authors.
 I did not quite understand the exact number of neurons to use from the paper architecture diagram; when undecided, I went with the smallest choice.
 Let me know if you make any improvements.

 **Lacking:** (1) we do not yet implement NMS since the IoU is a little tricky because of the angular bounding boxes, (2) no metrics are implemented for the same reason, but KITTI website has evaluation code you can use.